vbeohar/w251_mids_summer_2020/wk03/README.md

 - Docker container for messaging forwarder

+Also note that we will be using `test_topic` as the name of message forwarder and subscriber topics on both Jetson and IBM-cloud.
+Please check the associated Python files for details.

 ##### Prepare Mosquitto Broker code on Jetson
 - First step is to create a docker network and MQTT enabled broker that acts as intermediary between the message forwarder and remote host: